milonis/www-chapter-dorset/index.md

 ## Chapter Sponsor

 We do not currently have any active Chapter Sponsors.
-If you would like to support OWASP Dorset's activities generally, please contact one of our chapter leads.
+If you would like to support OWASP Dorset's activities generally, please contact one of our chapter leaders.

 ## Event Sponsor
 These organisations have generously supported one of our events